j-tim/apache-avro-maven-plugin-generate-java-code-failure-bug/README.md

 ## Description

-This issue look like [AVRO-3940](https://issues.apache.org/jira/browse/AVRO-3940), which is already resolved.
-After upgrading from version `1.11.4` to version `1.12.0` of the plugin I run into the same error: `Caused by: org.apache.avro.SchemaParseException: Can't redefine: com.example.avro.Address` when generating Java classes from two .avsc files that both contain an identical `record` instead of an `enum`.
+This issue looks like [AVRO-3940](https://issues.apache.org/jira/browse/AVRO-3940) (already resolved) After upgrading from version `1.11.4` to version `1.12.0` of the plugin I run into the same error: `Caused by: org.apache.avro.SchemaParseException: Can't redefine: com.example.avro.Address` when generating Java classes from two .avsc files that both contain an identical `record` instead of an `enum`.

 Both Avro schemas define the `Address` record: